During January there were sales going on 1) in the shops and 2) in the stock market.

-As a comparison, think of the score 5 minutes into a 2 hour long basketball game: its of great interest to the fans and the players.
+As a comparison, think of the score 5 minutes into a 2 hour long basketball game: its exciting and of great interest to the fans and the players.
 But its usually not much more of a reliable predictor of the final result than a 50:50 coin toss.

 A big difference between sport and investing is that in investing it can actually be an advantage to spend much of the game “behind”.
 Funds and shares are not like people in that they don’t get discouraged after they under-perform.